Bari - Do & See

 This is a fun waterpark for the whole family with great and welcoming staff.
 There are three pools; one for younger children, one with a wave generator and one larger pool with different types of pool slides.
 Around the pools there are relaxing areas with chairs where you can stay in the shadow if it gets too warm.
 With all the swimming activities you might feel hungry or thirst soon, but do not worry there is a restaurant and café onsite.

-With only a short ride with train you can visit this lovely picturesque fishing port called Trani.
-This is a great excursion trip where you can enjoy a beautiful harbour, take a walk along the beach or visit the stunning cathedral.
-There are plenty of restaurants and cafés to choose from that serves lovely food.
+Only a short train ride away lies the lovely picturesque fishing port called Trani.
+On this great excursion trip you can enjoy the beautiful harbour, take a walk along the beach or visit the stunning cathedral.
+There are plenty of restaurants and cafés to choose from that serve lovely food.
 This charming town is well worth the visit.

-It is highly recommended to take a walk along the beautiful waterfront which will give you a nice overview of the city.
+It is highly recommended to take a walk along the beautiful waterfront for a nice overview of the city.
 While you are walking take a minute and admire the city´s skyline with the bell tower of the Cathedral and the shape of the Basilica of San Nicola.
-If you like to exercise this is the ideal place to do some running.
+If you like to exercise, this is an ideal place to go running.

-National Archaeological Museum of Altamura is situated near the old town centre, in an area called "La Croce".
-This is a museum where you will find findings which date from the early Bronze Age to the late Hellenistic age.
+National Archaeological Museum of Altamura is situated near the Old Town centre, in an area called "La Croce".
+At this museum you can see findings which date from the early Bronze Age to the late Hellenistic age.
 On display are objects like vases, personal possessions, weapons and home tools of various kinds.